 Course overview

-Deakin's Bachelor of Nursing/Bachelor of Psychological Science develops your understanding of human behaviour and builds the skills needed to become a successful nurse.
-With a wealth of real-world skills gained through your clinical placements, you will graduate ready for work as a registered nurse from the #20 ranked nursing School in the world.
-You will also be eligible to pursue further study towards qualification as a registered psychologist.
+Deakin's Bachelor of Nursing/Bachelor of Psychological Science develops your understanding of the human mind and behaviour and builds the skills needed to become a successful nurse.
+With a wealth of real-world skills gained through your professional experience placements, you will graduate ready for work as a registered nurse from the #14 ranked nursing school in the world.* You will also be eligible to pursue further study towards qualification as a registered psychologist.

 Do you have good communication and decision-making skills and want to make a genuine difference in people’s lives?